-Altus Academy Mental Health ProgramsThe primary goal of these programs is to develop a student’s ability to manage various levels of stress that maybe encountered throughout their lives.
-Through this understanding, students will be more prepared and able to successfully obtain an education in the least restrictive environment.
-Additionally, fewer students will be removed from their families and homes and placed in extremely restrictive environments.
-To meet these goals, a comprehensive after school Day Treatment Program, Extended Day Class Program, Wraparound Services and individualized mental health services have been created, which will provide the opportunity for students to experience success in a structured individualized educational and therapeutic setting.
+Altus Academy Mental Health ProgramsThe primary goal of these programs is to develop a student’s ability to manage various levels of stress that may be encountered throughout their lives.
+Through this understanding, students will be more prepared and able to successfully obtain an education in the least restrictive environment and allow fewer students to be removed from their families and homes and placed in extremely restrictive environments.
+To meet these goals, a comprehensive after-school Day Treatment Program, a therapeutic Extended Day Class Program, and individualized Mental Health Services have been created, which will provide the opportunity for students to experience success in a structured individualized educational and therapeutic setting.
 The programs will improve personal relationships, negative behaviors, ability to self-regulate and parental education and involvement.

 Goals and Objectives